cerner/fhir.cerner.com/content/smart.md

 ### code Console and Sandbox ###

 Cerner's implementation of SMART on FHIR ecosystem allows you to register, update, and delete your SMART app from our [code Console](https://code.cerner.com/developer/smart-on-fhir).
 Additionally, you can open and test your app from code Console in our Sandbox environment.
 Currently, there is a 15-minute waiting period for new or updated app configurations to take effect.
-If you cannot open the application after the 15-minute period, post a question to the [Cerner FHIR Developers Google Group](https://groups.google.com/forum/#!forum/cerner-fhir-developers).
+If you cannot open the application after the 15-minute period, post a question to the [Open Developer Experience forum](https://forums.oracle.com/ords/apexds/domain/open-developer-experience).

 ### Launch Context ###